sibeshkar/jiminy-env/README.md

 machine runs the environment **client** code, which connects to the **remote** environment server.

-Many related environments can be served from the same **runtime**, usually packaged as a Docker container.
-For example, all the flash games in Universe are served from the ``flashgames`` runtime, which consists of the ``quay.io/openai/universe.flashgames`` Docker image and runs with its corresponding set of configuration flags.

 Each remote exposes two ports:

 - A VNC port (5900 by default).
 The remote runs an off-the-shelf VNC